-Each year, the Hoag Classic selects individuals who have distinguished themselves within our country and community and honors those heroes during the opening ceremony on Military Appreciation Day.
+Each year, the Hoag Classic selects individuals who have distinguished themselves within our country and community and honors those heroes during a special ceremony on Military Appreciation Day.
 These individuals are then added to the Colonel Norman G. Ewers Military Wall of Honor.

 Named in honor of Colonel Norman G. Ewers, the Hoag Classic Military Wall of Honor pays special tribute to our Military Appreciation Day honorees.
 Colonel Ewers, USMC retired (1923-2019), served our country as a Marine Corps aviator from 1942 to 1969, including combat duty in World War II, Korea, and Vietnam.
 Norm’s most significant military honors are a Silver Star for gallantry in combat in Korea, a Gold Star in lieu of a second Silver Star for gallantry in combat in Vietnam, a Distinguished Flying Cross for heroism and extraordinary achievement in aerial combat in the Pacific Theater during World War II and a second Distinguished Flying Cross for his heroism in Korea.
 Hoag Charity Sports is proud to honor Colonel Ewers and the men and women who so gallantly served our country and our communities.

 Please keep reading to learn more about these outstanding Americans from years past.